-Come and join the Travis Wetland Trust and the Christchurch City Council Rangers on a planting day at Travis Wetland.
+Come and join the Travis Wetland Trust and the CCC Travis Rangers with Trees for Canterbury for a planting day at Travis Wetland.

 Travis Wetland Wildlife

 The Travis Wetland Trust has produced a selection of blank cards depicting the wildlife found at the wetland.

 Each card has one of the below photos on the front and on the back has text describing the wildlife depicted.

 Purchase a single card for $4.50 or five for $20.00.
 Send your cheque to Travis Wetland Trust, 280 Beach Road, Christchurch 8083 with the details of the card or cards you require or deposit the amount in the account of the same name: 03-0814-0206147-00, and email the secretary at : email@example.com with details of the cards you require.
 Please put cards in the details of your payment.

 Since 1983 a group of dedicated people have worked to save Travis swamp from encroaching urban development and to set it aside as a nature park.
 In 1992 they banded together under the leadership of the late Mrs Anne Flanagan to establish the Travis Wetland Trust.
 Their goal was to preserve and develop the swamp as a Nature Heritage Park for the education and enjoyment of all.
 The Christchurch City Council responded positively to the challenge by purchasing the remaining wetland in 1997.

 As well as organising workdays and community planting days the Trust sources funding for boardwalks, facilities and specific projects.
 They also write submissions on policies, plans and strategies (such as the pest management strategy) pertaining to wetlands.